Skip to main content

 ```python

-from agentica import magic, spawn
+from agentica import agentic, spawn

-# Defines the AI-powered agent
+# Defines the agent

 agent = await spawn(premise="You are a truth-teller.", mcp="path/to/config.json")

-# Defines the AI-powered function
+# Defines the agent-backed function

-def truth_teller(statement: str) -> bool:
+async def truth_teller(statement: str) -> bool:

 """Returns whether or not a statement is True or False."""